lperez37/scan-pimping/README.md

 **The API will be available at http://localhost:8000**

-🔥 API Endpoints:
+API Endpoints:
-- `POST /pimp` - **🌟 UNIVERSAL ENDPOINT** - Upload ANY file (PDF/Image) and get it pimped automatically! 🔥
+- `POST /pimp` - **Universal Endpoint** - Upload ANY file (PDF/Image) and get it pimped automatically
-- `POST /pimp-pdf` - Upload a PDF file and get the pimped version back! 🚀
+- `POST /pimp-pdf` - Upload a PDF file and get the pimped version back
-- `POST /pimp-image` - Upload an image file and get the pimped version back! 🔥
+- `POST /pimp-image` - Upload an image file and get the pimped version back
 - `GET /health` - Health check endpoint
 - `GET /` - Root endpoint with ASCII art and service info

-#### Universal Endpoint (Recommended) 🌟
+#### Universal Endpoint (Recommended)

 The `/pimp` endpoint automatically detects your file type and processes it accordingly!